Reducing Checkout Latency by 71% and Cutting Kafka Costs by 40% with the Flow-Controlled Local-Query Outbox Pattern

 Actionable Checklist

-- Idempotency: Add hash-based idempotency keys to all consumer writes.
-Use
+Idempotency: Add hash-based idempotency keys to all consumer writes.
+Use ON CONFLICT.

 This pattern is battle-tested.
 It eliminates the trade-off between consistency and latency by leveraging the database's strengths and treating Kafka as a reliable transport, not a magic wand.
 Implement this today, and your checkout service will handle Black Friday traffic with ease.